espressif/vscode-esp-idf-extension/docs_espressif/en/debugproject.rst

 This cover the basic functionality of the ESP-IDF extension.
 Take a look at the :ref:`Additional IDE Features<additional features>` documentation for more.

-What happens in the background ?
+What happens in the background?
 -------------------------------------

 .. figure:: ../_static/jtag-debugging-overview.jpg